John Payne (actor): Other independent producers

-Payne starred in Kansas City Confidential (1952), a noir, and owned 25% of the film.
-He later worked with on Raiders of the Seven Seas (1953), a pirate movie; and 99 River Street (1953), a noir.
+Payne starred in Kansas City Confidential (1952), a noir directed by Phil Karlson, and owned 25% of the film.
+He later worked with on Raiders of the Seven Seas (1953), a pirate movie; and 99 River Street (1953), a noir also directed by Karlson.

 Payne did a series of Westerns: Silver Lode (1954), for Benedict Bogeaus; Rails Into Laramie (1955), for Universal; Santa Fe Passage (1955) and The Road to Denver (1955) at Republic, and Tennessee's Partner (1955) for Bogeaus.

 In 1955, he paid a $1,000-a-month option for nine months on the Ian Fleming James Bond novel Moonraker (he eventually gave up the option when he learned he could not retain the rights for the entire book series).

 He returned to Pine-Thomas for a noir, Hell's Island (1956), then did Slightly Scarlet (1956) for Bogeaus.
 He made Hold Back the Night (1956) for Allied Artists and The Boss (1956) for United Artists, co-producing the latter.
 He did another noir, Hidden Fear, shot in Denmark.

 Payne made one more Pine-Thomas film, Bailout at 43,000 (1957), playing Major Paul Peterson.

 Television

-Payne starred as Vint Bonner in The Restless Gun, a half-hour western which aired on NBC Monday evenings from September 23, 1957 to September 14, 1959.
+Payne starred as Vint Bonner in The Restless Gun, a half-hour Western which aired on NBC Monday evenings from September 23, 1957 to September 14, 1959.
 He played a gunfighter who preferred not to fight if other options were available.
 The series was originally based on an earlier radio series starring James Stewart titled The Six Shooter.
 On October 31, 1957 Payne guest-starred on The Ford Show hosted by Tennessee Ernie Ford.